-The town began in 1900, when the Rock Island Railroad survey marked the site as a future station.
-The railroad ran along the Ozark Trail, which later became Route 66, creating an economic boom for this tiny agricultural community for decades until I-40 bypassed the town.
+The town began in 1900, when the Rock Island Railroad marked the site as a future station.
+The railroad ran along the Ozark Trail, which later became Route 66, creating an economic boom for this tiny agricultural community until I-40 bypassed the town.

 Adrian is the geo-mathematical midpoint of Route 66, and the town's motto is: "When you're here, you're halfway there."
-Today, travelers from all over the world take their photo in front of the sign that reads, "1,139 miles to Chicago - 1,139 miles to Los Angeles."
+Travelers take their photo in front of the sign that reads, "1,139 miles to Chicago - 1,139 miles to Los Angeles."